 Nutritional research has found that the unpeeled mushrooms contain a more nutritious balance of amino acids than when they are peeled.
 This means that these mushrooms are a valuable source of protein in the Asian diet.

-Straw Mushroom vs. Button Mushroom and Death Cap Mushrooms
+Straw Mushroom vs. Button Mushrooms and Death Cap Mushrooms

 Straw mushrooms are not as readily available as buttons – that is, if you want them fresh.
 You will be able to find them canned or dried, though.
 If you want nice fresh ones, we’ll tell you how to grow your own a little later in this guide.